 - Feels Threatened.
 An upsetting event occurs and the narcissist feels threatened.
-It could be rejection of sex, disapproval at work, embarrassment in a social setting, jealousy of other’s success, or feelings of abandonment, neglect, or disrespect.
+It could be the rejection of sex, disapproval at work, embarrassment in a social setting, jealousy of other’s success, or feelings of abandonment, neglect, or disrespect.
 The abused, aware of the potential threat, becomes nervous.
 They know something is about to happen and begin to walk on eggshells around the narcissist.
 Most narcissists repeatedly get upset over the same underlying issues whether the issue is real or imagined.
-They also have a tendency to obsess over the threat over and over.
+They also tend to obsess over the threat over and over.

 - Abuses Others.
 The narcissist engages in some sort of abusive behavior.
 The abuse can be physical, mental, verbal, sexual, financial, spiritual or emotional.
 The abuse is customized to intimidate the abused in an area of weakness especially if that area is one of strength for the narcissist.
 The abuse can last for a few short minutes or as long as several hours.
 Sometimes a combination of two types of abuse is used.
 For instance, a narcissist may begin with verbal belittling to wear out the abused.
-Followed by projection of their lying about an event onto the abused.
+Followed by a projection of their lying about an event onto the abused.
 Finally tired of the assault, the abused defensively fights back.

 - Becomes the Victim.
 This is when the switchback occurs.
 The narcissist uses the abused behavior as further evidence that they are the ones being abused.
-The narcissist believes their own twisted victimization by bringing up past defensive behaviors that the abused has done as if the abused initiated the abuse.
+The narcissist believes their twisted victimization by bringing up past defensive behaviors that the abused has done as if the abused initiated the abuse.
 Because the abused has feelings of remorse and guilt, they accept this warped perception and try to rescue the narcissist.
 This might include giving into what the narcissist wants, accepting unnecessary responsibility, placating the narcissist to keep the peace, and agreeing to the narcissistic lies.